up

 5. Wait for official notice to resume normal activities.

-Additional information is available through the Department of Campus Safety.
+Additional Weather Safety Information is available through the Department of Campus Safety.

 FIRE ALARM/GENERAL EMERGENCY: